stephenbradshaw/ad_ldap_dumper/README.md

 Connect without specifying any authentication details for anonymous access to get some basic server information (and perhaps more if the server is misconfigured).

 The `ssl` option is available to use SSL for the LDAP connection for servers that require this, which will connect to the secure LDAP port (636 by default) , and there is also a `start_tls` option for upgrading to a TLS connection on the plain text port (389 by default).
-The `ssl_protocol` option allows specification of a particular protocol version if desired.
+The `ssl_protocol` option allows specification of a particular protocol version if required

 # Information collected